namelivia/movie-quote-twitter-bot/README.md

 ## Installation

-Clone the project, navigate to its root folder and execute `pip3 install - e . --user` for installing it's dependencies.
+Clone the project, navigate to its root folder and execute `pip3 install -e . --user` for installing it's dependencies.

 ## Configuration